Juancho Hernangómez: Minnesota Timberwolves (2020–2021)

-On February 5, 2020, Hernangómez was traded to the Minnesota Timberwolves.
+On 5 February 2020, Hernangómez was traded to the Minnesota Timberwolves.

-He re-signed with the Timberwolves on a three year deal on November 27, 2020.
+He re-signed with the Timberwolves on a three-year deal on 27 November 2020.
 The 2020–21 season was a tumultuous one for Hernangómez as he showed up to training camp out of shape, contracted COVID-19, and lost his spot in the starting lineup, capped off by a falling out with the Timberwolves front office over their decision to disallow him from participating in the 2021 Olympics after suffering a shoulder injury during an exhibition game.

 Boston Celtics (2021–2022)

-On August 25, 2021, Hernangómez and Jarrett Culver were traded to the Memphis Grizzlies in exchange for Patrick Beverley and on September 15, he was traded to the Boston Celtics in exchange for Kris Dunn, Carsen Edwards and the right for a 2026 second-round pick swap.
+On 25 August 2021, Hernangómez and Jarrett Culver were traded to the Memphis Grizzlies in exchange for Patrick Beverley and on 15 September, he was traded to the Boston Celtics in exchange for Kris Dunn, Carsen Edwards and the right for a 2026 second-round pick swap.

 San Antonio Spurs (2022)

-On January 19, 2022, Hernangómez was traded to the San Antonio Spurs in a three-team trade involving the Denver Nuggets, sending Bol Bol and PJ Dozier to Boston and Bryn Forbes to Denver.
+On 19 January 2022, Hernangómez was traded to the San Antonio Spurs in a three-team trade involving the Denver Nuggets, sending Bol Bol and PJ Dozier to Boston and Bryn Forbes to Denver.

 Utah Jazz (2022)

-On February 9, 2022, Hernangómez was traded to the Utah Jazz in a three-team trade.
-On June 30, he was waived by the Jazz.
+On 9 February 2022, Hernangómez was traded to the Utah Jazz in a three-team trade.
+On 30 June, he was waived by the Jazz.

 Toronto Raptors (2022–2023)

-On July 27, 2022, Hernangómez signed a one-year contract with the Toronto Raptors for an amount equal to the veteran's minimum.
-On February 28, 2023, he was waived by the Raptors.
+On 27 July 2022, Hernangómez signed a one-year contract with the Toronto Raptors for an amount equal to the veteran's minimum.

+During the 2022–23 season, he found himself out of the team's rotation and was a healthy scratch in several games.
+On 28 February 2023, the Raptors waived Hernangómez to make room for guard Will Barton.

+Reflecting on his time with the Raptors, Hernangómez expressed surprise at being waived, noting, "It surprised me when they waived me because I was really good in the locker room, good teammate and working hard every single day."

+Panathinaikos (2023–present)

+On 27 July 2023, Hernangómez signed a two-year, 4,500,000€ deal with EuroLeague powerhouse Panathinaikos, returning to European basketball after seven years.

+On 19 July 2023, Hernangómez signed a two–year contract with Greek club Panathinaikos.

+His first season in Athens was considered underwhelming, with head coach Ergin Ataman publicly critical of his performances.
+However, Hernangómez found improved form in his second year, becoming an important part of the team’s rotation.

+On January 3, 2025, Panathinaikos announced that Hernangómez had extended his contract until 2027.

+Hernangómez’s standout moment came during the 2025 EuroLeague Playoffs, when he was named MVP of Game 1 against Anadolu Efes after a dominant all-around performance.
+His performances throughout the season earned him a place in the All-EuroLeague Second Team.
+Spanish daily AS described him as having finally "let loose" in the Panathinaikos jersey after a difficult start.